Planning a Visit

 My husband and his uncle always want to know, “What did you eat while on vacation?”
 Deep Creek and Garrett County may be considered a “small town” kind of area, but we’ve got plenty of notable places for food, drink and activity.
 Here’s my personal list of restaurants and other eateries for your next visit…

 Enjoy lunch and dinner with a lake view!
-Pasta and stir-fry days weekly, room for groups, and an outdoor deck for dining if it's nice outside.
+Pasta Night on Wednesdays, room for groups, and an outdoor deck for dining if it's nice outside.
 I especially love their cozy bar atmosphere with a fireplace and various seating options!